AravindhVishnu/Databases-For-Embedded-SW/README.md

 In this way, all modules have the dependency to the database (instead of with each other).
 This is an implementation example of a key-value database (each item in the database is accessed thorugh the use of an ID/key).
 But the data can also be accessed through the use of a block and field number which in some cases can be useful (especially when the data needs to be categorized).
+All the basic data types are supported as well as the void pointer which means it is possible to write a pointer to anything in the database.
 This is a static database which means that adding or removing items during program execution is not supported.
 Basic initialize, set, get APIs are provided with suitable return error codes.